pzingg/css-transition-examples/slides/slides/resize-handler-2.md

 </code></pre>

 note:
-    Now that we have the two decoders we can use Json.Decode.map2 to combine the results of decoding the alertSizes DOM event, and then package the height values into a `Resized` Elm message
+* Then, we package the height values and anything else we need into a `Resized` Elm message